How Many Liters of Olive Oil Can An Olive Tree Produce?

 It’s Not About The Quantity Only – The Quality Matters

-Large companies will always aim for quantity because they don’t actually care so much about the quality, and all they want is more profit.
+Large companies will always aim for quantity because they don’t actually care so much about quality, and all they want is more profit.

-Us, small growers, strive to produce high-quality olive oil that people will likely buy.
+We, small growers, strive to produce high-quality olive oil that people will likely buy.
 I know from experience that 80% of people are more likely to purchase olive oil from small growers instead of buying some cheap crap from large companies.

 When you’re aiming for quality instead of quantity, you can then go to various olive oil competitions and potentially win, making your olive oil famous.

-If I can choose between 1 liter of highest quality olive oil and 5 liters of average oil, honestly, I would go for 1 liter of the highest quality oil.
+If I can choose between 1 liter of the highest quality olive oil and 5 liters of average oil, honestly, I would go for 1 liter of the highest quality oil.

 Conclusion

-Knowing the exact number is impossible, but I hope that I have given you some good points you can look at when expecting the amount of olive oil per one olive tree.
+Knowing the exact number is impossible, but I hope that I have given you some good points you can look at when expecting the amount of olive oil per olive tree.
 You should be fine if you get anywhere between 1 and 14 liters.
 It’ll probably be more than 1 liter, but I had to count it because it’s what some people got.

-I made a small survey below where you can answer your average olive oil production per one tree, so make sure to answer it.
+I made a small survey below where you can answer your average olive oil production per tree, so make sure to answer it.
 It’s 10 seconds of your time, and I’ll also get a better picture and maybe even adjust the given data above.